-Minimise the impact of fire Fires are not permitted at any time within the park except at designated sites at Mitchell Falls campground.
-Respect wildlife - It is an offence to feed native animals or pick wildflowers. - Pets, shooting and trapping are not permitted in the park. - To avoid polluting our creeks and rivers, soaps and detergents are not to be used within 10m of any water course.
-Emergencies Rangers can be contacted at Mitchell Falls Campground. or by UHF radio channel 7.
+Minimise the impact of fire • Fires are not permitted at any time within the park except at designated sites at Mitchell Falls campground.
+Respect wildlife - It is an offence to feed native animals or pick wildflowers. - Pets, shooting and trapping are not permitted in the park. - To avoid polluting our creeks and rivers, soaps and detergents are not to be used within 10m of any watercourse.
+Rangers can be contacted at Mitchell Falls Campground or by UHF radio channel 7.
+Vehicle recoveries and medical evacuations can be expensive and are your responsibility.
 Walking in the park Walking is the best way to explore this area and see the falls up close in all their splendour.
 Trails are defined by their difficulty, and care should be taken due to uneven surfaces, water crossings, cliffs and gorges.

 When walking in the park, wear sturdy footwear and a hat, and use sunscreen.
 Walk with at least two other people and carry plenty of water (4L per person per day).
 Walking is more pleasant during the morning and late afternoon when it is cooler.
 For your own safety, please remain on existing trails.
 Below Swimming hole at Little Mertens.

-Camping fees camp within the park.

-on (08) 9168 4200 or visit exploreparks.dbca.wa.gov.au
+Punamii-unpuu (Mitchell Falls Campground) is the only place to camp within the park.
+Camping fees apply.
+Payment can be made by self registering at the station near the campground.
+Rangers will monitor if fees have been on (08) 9168 4200 or visit exploreparks.dbca.wa.gov.au

 Camping facilities There are toilet facilities situated around the campground and fire places installed in most camp sites.
 There are no showers, although there is a swimming area further downstream near the start of the walk trail.
 Soaps and detergents are not permitted to be used in the creeks and rivers.
 There are water taps at all toilet facilities but it is recommended that water is boiled or treated before drinking.
 When camping at Punamii-unpuu, please be aware that crows and dingoes may find your food and rubbish bags if they are not secure.
 They love to rip into plastic garbage bags and will create mayhem at your camp site if you're not diligent.
 Campfires It's preferable to use a portable gas or fuel stove.
 Dead wood provides a home for many animals, insects and plants and is an important ecological resource.
 It's imperative firewood is collected before entering the park.
 Campfires are only permitted between 4pm and 8am at designated fireplaces.
 Outside these times, campfires must be extinguished with water only.
 If you don't require a campfire, please be considerate and choose a site without this facility to enable someone else who does.
 Totally extinguish campfires with water and make sure they are safe before departing.
 On certain days, total fire bans apply.
-More information Department of Biodiversity, Conservation and Attractions Parks and Wildlife Service Kimberley Region Office Lot 248 Ivanhoe Road KUNUNURRA PO Box 942 KUNUNURRA 6743 Phone (08) 9168 4200 Fax (08) 9168 2179 Email kununurra@dbca.wa.gov.au dbca.wa.qov.au Ranger's Station Phone (08) 9161 4172 Bushfire alerts and information Visit emergency.wa.gov.au or listen to ABC Radio.
+More information Department of Biodiversity, Conservation and Attractions Parks and Wildlife Service Kimberley Region Office Lot 248 Ivanhoe Road KUNUNURRA PO Box 942 KUNUNURRA 6743 Phone (08) 9168 4200 Fax (08) 9168 2179 Email kununurra@dbca.wa.gov.au dbca.wa.gov.au Ranger's Station Phone (08) 9161 4172 Bushfire alerts and information Visit emergency.wa.gov.au or listen to ABC Radio.